 Claims adjusters may call you after a motorcycle accident multiple times.
 Your insurance company should provide you with specific benefits, and your claim should be handled with honesty and integrity.
-However, some insurance companies will attempt to offer you a low settlement amount or no settlement.
+However, some at-fault driver’s insurance companies may attempt to offer you a low settlement amount or no settlement.

 You may have been paying for insurance coverage for a long time and suddenly realize after your motorcycle accident that your insurance company does not want to pay your insurance claim.

 At The Patel Firm, we negotiate with insurance companies competently and judiciously.
 The insurance companies work in particular ways to close claims.
 Insurance claims adjusters may not value claims in the correct manner.

 You need to contact an experienced motorcycle accident lawyer in Austin to help you understand how to deal with the insurance companies and their negotiation strategies.
 Our attorneys will represent you well and make sure that you stay updated on the progress of your claim as it moves through the litigation process.

 Motorists must remain alert for motorcycles.
 Both operators share the highways, and it is important for both motorists and motorcyclists to operate their respective vehicles with care and caution.